-It’s worth noting that these braces are most effective in cases where only the front teeth need much adjusting.
-Since many cases of crowding don’t require significant realignment of the back teeth, Six Month Smiles has become a popular correction method for this type of misalignment, and may very well be a viable option for you.
+Six Month Smiles is most effective at treating cases where only the front teeth require significant adjustment.
+Since many cases of crowding don’t require significant realignment of the back teeth, Six Month Smiles has become a popular option to treat it.

 Regardless of your age or the type of braces you choose, braces can certainly cause some discomfort, especially as your teeth adjust to initial placement and periodic tightening.